< Back

 “Off with their heads!”
 Time to Kill the HTM Category under ASC 320

 If you’ve been listening to our podcast, GAAP Chats, you know we’ve recently discussed the current state of the banking industry, including the issues involving Silicon Valley Bank and Credit Suisse, just to name a few.
-One of the points we made is that these banks were not holding risky investments, but rather U.S. government or government-agency bonds classified as either available for sale or held to maturity under ASC 320.
-Knowing I was on blog duty this week, I figured I would just write a “puff piece” on the rules surrounding held-to-maturity investments.
+One of the points we made is that these banks were not holding risky investments, but rather U.S. government or government-agency bonds classified as either available for sale (AFS) or held to maturity (HTM) under ASC 320.
+Knowing I was on blog duty this week, I figured I would just write a “puff piece” on the rules surrounding the accounting for HTM debt securities.
 You know…positive intent and ability…if you sell before maturity your portfolio is tainted…blah blah blah, but then I saw this headline for an article dated March 23, 2023, in Fortune magazine:

 U.S. Banks are sitting on $1.7 million in unrealized losses, research says.
 That’s not a problem – until it is